 As a child's ability to be active learner develops so to does their need for more challenging and abstract ways to explore and practice the same skills.
 Sequencing skills are extremely important in everyday life and in the new language curriculum sequencing has it's own learning outcome.
 Retelling and elaborating in sequence plays an important role in the development of a child's language skills and comprehension of written texts.
 It is one of those foundation skills that children will use to build on other skills in the future, while also helping children to recognise patterns that make the world around them more predictable and understandable.
 There are plenty of daily activities that offer opportunities to practice those important sequencing skills... story time, aistear play, P.E., art.
 Most activities involve some form of sequencing.
 Sequencing can be practiced in a simple two minute activity, a whole lesson or even a whole class project worked on over a week.
 Ideally the language of sequencing could be integrated into most lessons.

-Every now and then I raid my children's book collect...
-Frog in Love is perfect love story for infants classes and I'll be planning all my lessons around it this week.
+Now and then, I raid my children's book collection looking for something for school!
+Frog in Love is a perfect love story for infants classes, and I'll be planning all my lessons around it this week.
 So, here's a few ideas I've put together...

 New beginnings and fresh starts all round!